ZackWilde27/FlatOut2-HLSLToSHA/README.md

   colour.uv = uvs.xy;

   // Cubemaps use a direction as the coordinates instead of the given UVs
-  // For a specular map especially, you'll want to calculate the reflection vector specular.xyz = nrm;
+  // For a specular map, you'll want to use the reflection vector specular.xyz = nrm;
 }